afshinamighi/Courses/basics-programming/bc-python-w01.md

 ```

 Python code is executed by the CPU (Central Processing Unit) of the computer.
 When you perform calculations in Python using arithmetic operators, such
 as addition, subtraction, multiplication, and division, these calculations are executed by the CPU.
 The CPU retrieves the values stored in the memory (RAM), performs the calculations, and stores the results back in the memory if needed.
-This process happens at a very high speed, allowing for quick computation.

 For example, let's perform some basic calculations in Python: